JDiegocampos/Task-Master-CLI/README.md

     ```bash
     git clone https://github.com/JDiegocampos/Task-Master-CLI.git
     ```
-    **You need to install the 'rich' library for the code to work properly**
+    **You need to install the `rich` library for the code to work properly, you can do it using the following command:**
+      ```bash
+      pip install rich
+      ```

 - **Installing via pip**: You can install the project using pip by running the following command on your Terminal:
     ```bash
     pip install git+https://github.com/JDiegocampos/Task-Master-CLI.git
     ```

-- **Using the TaskMaster.exe file**: You can download the 'TaskMaster.exe' file from the 'dist' folder of the repository and run it in your Terminal by navigating to the directory where the 'TaskMaster.exe' file is located.
+- **Using the TaskMaster.exe file**: You can download the `TaskMaster.exe` file from the `dist` folder of the repository and run it in your Terminal by navigating to the directory where the `TaskMaster.exe` file is located.
-Once you're in the directory, you can use the 'TaskMaster.exe' file by typing the project name followed by the command you want to run.
+Once you're in the directory, you can use the `TaskMaster.exe` file by typing the project name `"TaskMaster"` followed by the command you want to run.
     - For example:
     ```bash
     TaskMaster -a "Make homework"